 The New Titans, at this point, had turned a corner, and after Zero Hour, would enter a new phase.
 They would have a new leader, a new headquarters, and a new mission (even if we’d see some of the old villains from time to time).
 But before we could get there, we had to tie up a few loose ends; specifically, this relationship between Starfire and Nightwing and Nightwing’s status as a team member, which would officially be over by the end of New Titans #0 and the fall of 1994 as he moved into a more pivotal role in the “Bat-verse” and even got his own title..

-Next Up: The beginning of a long look at the career of Dick Grayson (and the other guys who have served as Robin) as we prepare for his exit from the Titans.
+Next Up: A look at the career of Dick Grayson as we prepare for his exit from the Titans.